 Many fans will recognise her from her recurring role as Peggy Carter in Marvel’s Cinematic Universe, but Hayley Atwell has quite the filmography under her belt.
 She’s popped up in many period dramas over the years including The Duchess, The Pillars of the Earth, Any Human Heart, Mansfield Park and Brideshead Revisited.
 Her first appearance on the big screen was playing Angela Stark in Woody Allen’s 2007 film Cassandra’s Dream and since then she’s starred on the West End in A View from the Bridge and played Cinderella’s mother in the Disney live-action remake.

-Next up, you can catch her in the upcoming Disney live-action Winnie the Pooh film, Christopher Robin, where she stars alongside Ewan McGregor.
+You can also catch her in the Disney live-action Winnie the Pooh film, Christopher Robin, where she stars alongside Ewan McGregor.

 Henry Wilcox (Matthew Macfadyen)